Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/test/CLEANUP_GUIDE.md

 # Test Resource Cleanup System

-This document describes the comprehensive cleanup system for the ECS Contrast Sidecar test infrastructure.
+This document describes the comprehensive cleanup system for the ECS Contrast Agent Injection test infrastructure.

 ## Overview